Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Set-AzResourceGroup.md

 Key-value pairs in the form of a hash table.
 For example:
 @{key0="value0";key1=$null;key2="value2"}
 A tag is a name-value pair that you can create and apply to resources and resource groups.
-After you assign tags to resources and groups, you can use the *Tag* parameter of Get-AzureRmResource and Get-AzureRmResourceGroup to search for resources and groups by tag name or name and value.
+After you assign tags to resources and groups, you can use the *Tag* parameter of Get-AzResource and Get-AzResourceGroup to search for resources and groups by tag name or name and value.
 You can use tags to categorize your resources, such as by department or cost center, or to track notes or comments about the resources.
 To add or change a tag, you must replace the collection of tags for the resource group.
-To delete a tag, enter a hash table with all tags currently applied to the resource group, from **Get-AzureRmResourceGroup**, except for the tag you want to delete.
+To delete a tag, enter a hash table with all tags currently applied to the resource group, from **Get-AzResourceGroup**, except for the tag you want to delete.
 To delete all tags from a resource group, specify an empty hash table: `@{}`.

 ```yaml